deadlysyntax/the-gatherer/README.md

 database: outrider
 adapter:  mysql2
 ```

 * Create a new project `rake project:build['project_name','http://domain.com']` - giving it a name and the url of the domain you want to work with.
 This sets up the project in the database and generates a new folder in ./projects.
-It creates a file called auxiliary.rb within the new project folder
+It creates a file called auxiliary.rb within the new project folder.
 * In each project's auxiliary.rb file is where we define our functionality specific to that new project (for example, to define what content to pull from each page on a domain).
 * Run `./lib/ignite.rb command -p project_name` to run each task.